Santi-hr/UNI-T-Thermal-Utilities/README.md

 UNI-T thermal cameras, like UTi260B, store a clean thermal image embedded at the end of the bmp files that are generated for each capture.
 In addition, the selected colorbar, configuration variables, and the temperature of some key points are also stored.

-The current small script allows extracting this data and exporting it or as a lib for its use from other scripts.
+The current small script allows extracting this data and exporting it or as a python lib for its use from other scripts.

 My end goal is to also provide a GUI tool that can perform some analysis the UNI-T software lacks.
 Like setting custom colorbars, or printing temperature profiles.